 .png?branch=production)

-In Singapore, abortion is legally permitted under specific conditions outlined by the Termination of Pregnancy Act.
-Here are the key points:
+In Singapore, abortion is legally permitted under the specific conditions set out in the Termination of Pregnancy Act.
+The key points are as follows:

-Abortion is allowed up to 24 weeks of gestation.
-Beyond this period, it is only permitted if the pregnancy is life-threatening for the mother or if the foetus has severe abnormalities.
+A TOP procedure is permitted up to 24 weeks into the pregnancy.
+This procedure is only permitted beyond this period if the pregnancy poses a risk to the mother's life or if the foetus has severe abnormalities.

-The law protects the privacy of women undergoing abortions, keeping all related information confidential.
+The law protects the privacy of women undergoing abortions by keeping all related information confidential.

 Medical procedures for termination of pregnancy

-This procedure involves using medication to terminate the pregnancy and is typically performed up to 9 weeks of gestation.
-The process uses two medications—mifepristone and misoprostol—to artificially induce a miscarriage.
+This procedure involves using medication to terminate the pregnancy and is typically performed up to 9 weeks of pregnancy.
+The process uses two medications (or abortion pills) called mifepristone and misoprostol to artificially induce a miscarriage.

-Taken 24 to 48 hours after mifepristone, misoprostol causes the uterus to contract and relax the cervix to expel the pregnancy tissue.
+Misoprostol, taken 24 to 48 hours after mifepristone, contracts the uterus and relaxes the cervix, allowing the pregnancy tissue to pass.

 .png?branch=production)

-Other than these two medications, you'll also be given additional medication to ensure your safety.
-These medications include:
+In addition to these two medications, you will be given other medication to ensure your safety.
+These include:

-This medication is performed in advanced pregnancies beyond 21+6 weeks of gestation (except for fatal foetal abnormalities) before the commencement of medical termination of pregnancy to ensure no risk of live birth.
+This medication is performed in advanced pregnancies is more than 22 weeks of pregnancy except for fatal foetal abnormalities, before the commencement of MTOP to ensure no risk of live birth.

 It should be given to women carrying pregnancies after the 20th week of gestation and discussed by the 16th week.

-Surgical abortion involves a minor surgical procedure and has a high success rate.
-It may be necessary when a medical abortion may cause an adverse reaction and harm to the patient (contraindication).
+Surgical TOP involves a minor surgical procedure and has a high success rate.
+This procedure may be preferred if a medical abortion could cause an adverse reaction or harm to you (contraindication).
 These procedures are carried out in a clinical setting by trained medical professionals and include:

 Vacuum aspiration: